 1. Myth: Red cars are more expensive to insure.

 What’s the truth?
 This one is a classic myth and widely-held belief, but it’s actually not true.
 Red cars do not cost more to insure than cars of other colors.
 The logic behind this myth is that the type of person who wants a red car is more of a risk-taker, meaning they’re more likely to speed and drive recklessly, leading to more tickets.
 But the insurance company really doesn’t care about the paint job your car has – they care about how safe the vehicle is.
-They want to know the make, model, year, price, engine size, and so on.
+They want to know the make, model, year, and so on.

 2. Myth: Your car insurance will repair or replace your car if you’re in an accident.